sharp2710/nodejs-upload-images/README.md

 # NodeJS Mysql Upload Images
->Upload and save files and folders to Mysql
+>Upload and save to Mysql

 ### Installing